mattvox/react-css-burger/README.md

 * [react-animated-burgers](https://www.npmjs.com/package/react-animated-burgers)
 * [react-burger-king](https://www.npmjs.com/package/react-burger-king)

 Not using React?
-Check out the project this one is based on: [https://jonsuh.com/hamburgers/](Jonathan Suh's Hamburgers)
+Check out the project this one is based on: [Jonathan Suh's Hamburgers](https://jonsuh.com/hamburgers/)

 ## Acknowledgements